 What is the Nanoscience Classroom?

 Nanoscience Instruments is committed to bringing nanotechnology to the classroom.
 With computers and smartphones getting smaller and faster, there comes a greater need to teach current students about the nanoscale.
 To keep pushing the frontier of technological growth, students need the opportunity to learn skills and gain hands-on experience with the tools used in industry today.

-The nanotechnology market is expected to expand to $48.9 billion by the year 2017.
+The global nanotechnology and nano-enabled market is expected to expand to $4.4 trillion by the year 2018.
 This growth comes from more than electronics and computer chips.
 From forensics to plastics to energy to health, the smallest size dimensions are becoming the most important features.
 Nanotechnology is promising answers to many types of problems in all fields of work.

 This great movement to smaller sizes requires students to dive into the micro and nano worlds head first.
 Interacting with small and unseen features helps develop problem-solving skills and can be exciting and fun.
 Watching the details of an ant’s mouth come into focus as you control the electron microscope for the first time is akin to learning to ride a bicycle.
 Having the power of a great instrument in your hands can seem daunting, but zooming in on minute details is as thrilling as zooming down the street on a bike.
 Students will enjoy exploring with the tools Nanoscience Instruments provides.